thruthesky/firelibrary-app/README.md

 ## Change log
+* @since 2018-03-28 We changed it to github submodule since Ionic Pro is now supporting github submodule.

 * @since 2018-03-20 admin email must be saved under /fire-library/{domain}/settings/admin/{email: ... }
  * It can have only one email for admin now.

 ## Documents